Zirbo/IPC_LAMMPS/README.md

 Anybody can start simulating IPCs in LAMMPS in few minutes.
 For any help, feel free to contact us here on GitHub.

+### Installation Instructions
+Requires: a version of g++ recent enough to compile c++14, and CMake 3.5 or newer.

+There are two ways to install this package.

+The simplest is to use git: clone the repo using `git clone https://github.com/Zirbo/IPC_LAMMPS.git`.
+That's it.
+The scripts will take care of everything else.

+If you don't want to use git, it's a bit more complicated.
+You have to download the repository as zip, unpack it, install the Eigen library via package manager or from source, and the point to it in the compilation instructions in the last line of `IPC_LAMMPS/1-make_potentials/sources/CMakeLists.txt`.
+You might come to issues if the version of g++ and Eigen that you are using are not compatible with each other.

 We have the following directories:

 ## 1-make_potentials